Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023).md

 I have three career goals in life.
 Redesign & paradigm shift the three E’s.

-Education
+🎓 Education
-Economics
+📈 Economics
-Environment
+🌳 Environment

 Each of these requires new conceptions of 'what a human is'.
-Each world system's, mechanisms and architecture is downstream of assumptions of human nature. e.g.
+Each world system's, mechanisms and architecture is downstream of it's assumptions of human nature e.g. education is philosophy 'developmentalised'.

-**Economics** - Phase 2 of my career will return to working on redesigning economics continuing my work with the School For [Social Design](https://sfsd.io/)
+[[Phase 2 Economics]] of my career will return to working on redesigning economics continuing my work with the School For [Social Design](https://sfsd.io/)

-**Environment** - Phase 3 of my career will be looking at how the downstream effects of redesigned (post-capitalism) economics and education systems effect the environment.
-Starting with research in Proof-of-work, mining rigs incentivising renewable energy production and local community resilience.
+[[Phase 3 - Environment]] of my career will be looking at how the downstream effects of redesigned (post-capitalist) economics and education systems effect the environment.
+Starting with research in how bitcoin mining rigs incentivising renewable energy production and local community flourishing.

-Phase 4 is to chill out with my family, meditate lots and work quietly funding / organising decentralised science (de-sci) so smart people can work on fundamental physics and computational cognitive science.
+[[Phase 4 - DeSci & Chill]] is to chill out with my family, meditate lots and work quietly funding / organising decentralised science (de-sci) so smart people can work on fundamental physics and computational cognitive science.
 Likely remotely in a special economic zone, post-nation state territory with no guns and insane natural abundance due to human-nature technological harmony.

-I'm Networking 100 positive-sum friends building for human flourishing.
-I get along well with other researchers with a heavy bias towards action and building things.
+To achieve most of this I'm Networking 100 positive-sum friends building for human flourishing.

+I work best with playful and easy going 'researchers' who's existentialism is derived from some form of meaning crisis, with a heavy bias towards action and building things.
 DM me [@serjhunt_Ark](https://twitter.com/Serjhunt_ARK)

 ![[Gold Divider for Notion.png]]